kotct/dot/README.md

 It is worth noting that you should be able to simply simlink the respective files and directories into your `HOME` directory.

+You can do this by cloning this repository, then running:

+    $ bundle install
+    $ rake install

+This is effectively what the above script does, except it allows you to clone to your own desired location.

 ## Emacs